aws-samples/aws-smsl-predict-airquality-via-weather/README.md

 The NOAA GSOD daily summary weather data is merged with OpenAQ daily averages by date for a given OpenAQ parameter (ie: one of the six parameters listed above).
 Additionally, the corresponding US EPA healthy threshold value is used to convert the daily average air quality measurement into a binary classification of { 0=Healthy, 1=Unhealthy }.

 AutoGluon is used to train a Binary Classification model using the merged dataset contain weather and air quality data.
-Prediction accuracies observed ranged from ~75-85% for Particulate Matter 2.5 micron healthy vs unhealthy predictions and is largely dependent on how much data is available at the chosen location and that location's specific relationship between weather and air quality.
+Prediction accuracy observed ranged from ~75-90% for Particulate Matter 2.5 micron healthy vs unhealthy predictions and is largely dependent on how much data is available at the chosen location and that location's specific relationship between weather and air quality.

 ### Key Learnings
 - The relationship between weather and air quality varies geographically and this was confirmed.
-  - Feature Importance review shows differing factors in models built for Los Angeles vs Las Vegas.
+  - Feature Importance review shows differing factors in models built for different locations.
   - Academic research indicates the relationship can change by season and an engineered “MONTH” feature was important for most models.
-  - I expected “DAYOFWEEK” to be an important feature, but observed correlation was minimal.
+  - An engineered “DAYOFWEEK” feature was expected to be important, but observed correlation was minimal.
-- Predicting a target measurement was infeasible, but predicting a binary “healthy” vs “unhealthy” classification based on US EPA threshold values yielded decent results (~80% accurate).
+- Predicting a target measurement was infeasible, but predicting a binary “healthy” vs “unhealthy” classification based on US EPA threshold values yielded decent results (~75-90% accuracy metrics).

 ### Using Amazon SageMaker Studio Lab
 You can sign up for SageMaker Studio Lab and use it for free without an AWS account.
 You can run for 4 hours with GPU or 12 hours with CPU and then logout and log back in for another session.
 Your data and notebooks are persisted.
 After clicking the launch button below, choose "download whole repo" and then "build conda environment" when prompted.

 When it's done installing and configuring the conda environment, open the .ipynb notebook file.
-Click-Enter to run each row and wait a moment to see the results of each line before proceeding to the next.
+Run each row and wait a moment to see the results of each line before proceeding to the next.
 The line marker should change to a number when it's successfully run that line, ie "[5]" means that it has run line 5.

 ## Security